 Step Three: Condition

-NOTE: Alternate between protein and moisturizing conditioners.
-When you condition with protein, remember to immediately couple that with a moisturizing conditioner that will help soften and detangle your hair.
+NOTE: Alternate between protein and moisturising conditioners.
+When you condition with protein, remember to immediately couple that with a moisturising conditioner that will help soften and detangle your hair.

-When your hair is dry (air drying is the best), moisturize using the Castor Oil Regime in the following way.
+When your hair is dry (air drying is the best), moisturise using the Castor Oil Regime in the following way.